DHS waives contracting laws in bid to speed up border wall construction

 In a move to speed up the construction of 177 miles of a wall on the U.S.-Mexico border, the Trump administration is waiving a set of laws that applies to how the Department of Homeland Security can work with federal contractors.

-The 10 laws the waiver applies to stipulate that the department allow open competition for contacts, justify its contractor selections and secure bonds that protect the government from financial loss should the project not be completed correctly, among other things.
+The 10 laws the waiver applies to stipulate that the department allow open competition for contracts, justify its contractor selections and secure bonds that protect the government from financial loss should the project not be completed correctly, among other things.

 "Under the president's leadership, we are building more wall, faster than ever before," the department said in a statement, according to the Associated Press.